 Critical Illness Rider– This rider is going to make sure you get a large cut of the policy in a lump sum if you are diagnosed with a critical illness.
 It needs to be specified in the policy.
 Typically, will pay out for items such as cancer, heart attack, stroke, kidney failure and others.

-Return of Premium Rider- We have been over my feelings on this setup.
-I don’t think it’s a big saving or something that’s needed in a life insurance policy but still worth explaining.
-Basically, if you outlive the term duration of your life insurance policy, you get your money back.
+Return of Premium Rider– We have been over my feelings on this setup.
+I don’t think it’s a big saving or something that’s needed in a life coverage but still worth explaining.
+Basically, if you outlive the term duration of your life coverage, you get your money back.
 In most scenarios, it’s all the money returned.
 Not always, so speak to an agent in depth if you are considering this rider for your life insurance policy.

 Long-Term Care Rider– I personally love this rider.
 It can add some cost but let’s think about it for a second.
 What are two things you most likely will encounter in life?
 Long-Term Care and………Death.